Humanity-Unleashed/pretraining/benchmarking/README.md

 ## TODOs:

+* refactor CRPS to be calculated on multiple timeseries (currently just multiple forecasts of the same timeseries)
+* stats per dataset and per model (can identify what types of datasets it excels at)
 * log result metrics, hardware setup + usage stats (pyviz/pyspy etc.), time elapsed, number of datasets,
-* refactor CRPS to be calculated on multiple timeseries (currently just multiple forecasts of the same timeseries)
-* stats per dataset, per model ? (can identify what types of datasets it excels at)
 * produce first-run table of results

 * truncation option (ntimesteps of history max)
-* checks first forecast data > model's last trained date
+* checks first forecast date > model's last trained date
 * supply context as title/notes etc. or maybe just entire metadata row?
-* change benchmark to accept a .toml file / more parameters.
+* change benchmark to accept a .toml config file / more parameters.
 * redo arima

 * capture tasks in notion